mitahantahankintunkis/json-fuzzer/README.md

 *Figure 1: Parsing mismatches.
 A cell is colored in blue if the parsers in the corresponding column and row can retrieve different values when querying the same key in the same JSON object.*

 ### Paper
 A preliminary version of the paper can be found at [/paper/thesis.pdf](./paper/thesis.pdf).
-It only contains some of my initial thoughts of the subject and will be rewritten later, but the general structure is there.
+It only contains some of my initial thoughts on the subject and will be rewritten later, but the general structure is there.

 ## References